Background

 - The

-tab in devtools becomes mostly unresponsive after some time. - Restarting devtools resolves the issue.
+Componenttab in devtools becomes mostly unresponsive after some time. - Restarting devtools resolves the issue.

 Root Cause

-: Executes in the devtools inspector page.
+backend.js: Executes in the host page (e.g.,https://localhost).devtool.js: Executes in the devtools inspector page.

 Communication flow: